Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/series.md

 ### Chart Type

 Supported chart types will be listed in the `Chart Type` property dropdown.
 You can switch a series to required chart type based on your data presentation.

 ![Choose series](/static/assets/on-premise/images/report-designer/report-items/chart/series/properties.png)

 For example, the chart has two series.
-Both in series are column chart type.
+Both series are of column chart type.

 ![Same series type](/static/assets/on-premise/images/report-designer/report-items/chart/series/same-series-type.png)